How NFT Law is shaping the future of the NFT art market

 GDPR

-This is the main data protection law in the European Union, and it gives an individual the right to the erasure of their data.
-Therefore, appears to be a direct conflict between that and the immutable nature of the blockchain.
+This is the main data protection law in the European Union, and it gives an individual the right to erase their data.
+Therefore, there appears to be a direct conflict between that and the immutable nature of the blockchain.
 This, therefore, means that any NFT which contains any personal information may violate data protection rights.

 Other Issues

-At present, there is nothing stopping a person from purchasing NFTs off the blockchain which can lead to some form of conflict between what the NFT holder has and what they believe they have.
+At present, nothing is stopping a person from purchasing NFTs off the blockchain, which can lead to some form of conflict between what the NFT holder has and what they believe they have.

 There are also issues; for example, if there is an original piece of work minted onto the blockchain that has never belonged to the person who pretended to be the owner, this could raise issues for the purchaser of the token.